ampatspell/amateurinmotion/content/blog/01-in-element.md

 {{/each}}
 ```

-Now let's look at how I got there in this blog as an example.
+Now let's look at implementation for this blog as an example.

 ## Parsing